MewsSystems/developers/jobs/Backend/Task/README.md

 ### 3. Get Supported Currencies

-Get a list of commonly supported currency codes.
+Get a dynamically fetched list of all currencies currently supported by CNB.

 **Endpoint:** `GET /api/exchange-rates/supported`